rubenwardy/minetest_modding_book/_en/quality/clean_arch.md

 receive fields.
 These are 3 areas that can usually be separated pretty well.

-In your tests, you will be able to make sure that an action when triggered does the right thing to the data, but you won't need to test that an event calls an action (as this would require using the Minetest API, and this area of code should be made as small as possible anyway.)
+In your tests, you will be able to make sure that an action when triggered does the right thing to the data.
+You won't need to test that an event calls an action (as this would require using the Minetest API, and this area of code should be made as small as possible anyway.)